K40 Laser Conversion

 I had a good rummage in my parts bins and found a few bits I could use to help keep the cost down.

-On the left is a 120x240mm radiator, and a pair of old 120mm fans.
+On the left are a 120x240mm radiator and old 120mm fans.
 The latter are powerful and noisy, so I will need speed control there.
 I also found a fused IEC inlet, an illuminated switch, and a few couplers.

-On the right, I found an Arduino-compatible RAMPs-type shield, which can host some stepper motor drivers.
-This will be enough for controlling the machine.
+On the right, I found an Arduino-compatible RAMPs-type shield that can host some stepper motor drivers.
+This will be enough to control the machine.
 I also found a small air pump (a rotary type) and an air filter, which may or may not be good enough.
 I even found a couple of air/water valves and some micro switches.

 The next job is to hit eBay and find the rest of the parts I need.